thbl088/mrow_twitch_scripts/README.md

 !players help to see all the commands.<br />
 !players newGame (only for modo and above) to calculate how many players there is in your game.
 To do on the drop screen!
 So that you're sure that the game loaded everyone.<br />
 !players update (only for modo and above) to update the amount of players in your game if you did the new game too soon (not tested yet)<br />
+!players cunthunt to get the name of a target in your lobby (after the !players newGame)<br />
 !players init (only for modo and above) to init the bot.
 To do when you launch the game.
 Maybe i'll change that later but too lazy to do right now :)<br />
 !players for peoples to see the amount of player in the match. (!!!
 After the !players newGame command)<br />
 !players reset (only for modo and above) to reset (i don't remember what but maybe that was useful for me :) )<br />